Unique Advantages and Benefits of Thick Film Heaters

 11) High Watt Density: Standard products range between about 20 W/in² and 40 W/in², but Heatron can provide 75 to 1000 W/in², depending on the substrates.

 12) Corrosion Resistant: Ceramic TFHs have excellent corrosion resistance and perform well under corrosive conditions where acid and alkali solutions exist.
-Aluminum TFHs, after forming a layer of oxidation by gaseous acids present in the air which serves as a corrosion-resistant layer, can perform well in most corrosive environments.
+Aluminum TFHs, after forming a layer of oxidation by gaseous acids present in the air and serving as a corrosion-resistant layer, can perform well in most corrosive environments.
 Stainless steel substrate can, however, tolerate only modest corrosions.

 13) Long Life: The service life of TFHs can be very long if the application conditions are met according to instructions of operation.
-Heaters tend to last longer if the temperature is kept below its designed maximum temperature rating, as high temperatures accelerate deterioration of the heating traces, the dielectrics and protective layer.
+Heaters tend to last longer if the temperature is kept below its designed maximum temperature rating—high temperatures accelerate the deterioration of heating traces, the dielectrics, and the protective layer.

 For more information about the structure of Thick Film Heaters, the fabrication process, advantages of TFHs, applications in the industry, and what Heatron's Thick Film Heaters have to offer to you, download our complete Thick Film Heating guide.
-This full guide provided by Heatron will allow you to develop a better understanding about TFHs to assist you in finding the right one for your project(s).
+This full guide provided by Heatron will allow you to develop a better understanding about TFHs so you can find the right one for your project(s).